 Harley Quinn and the Joker, again: All throughout Batman: The Animated Series (where Harley originated, after all), she loved him unconditionally and madly (in the insane way as well as deeply).
 She would quit him every so often and join up with Poison Ivy, but would go work for him again in the end.
 See Comic Books for the deconstruction about Harley's origins, which gives her Hidden Depths.
 (Harley was originally just a Mook du Jour but became an Ascended Extra.)

 Batman Beyond had a similar case with the supervillainess Inque and a random sap named Aaron Herbst who supervised her while in prison.
 Aaron ends up requesting to be given shapeshifting powers like Inque, to which Inque responds by giving him only half the treatment, causing him to mutate into a liquedated, powerless blob, and in the end being on the receiving end of this trope.

 Ed, Edd n Eddy has the Kanker Sisters extreme romantic pursuit of the Eds.

-In a similar vein, there is also Fifi LeFume from Tiny Toon Adventures who chases after any potential skunk boyfriends (or more to the point, male dogs or cats that have white stripes down their back and were doused in black paint).
+There is also Fifi LeFume who chases after any potential skunk boyfriends (or more to the point, male dogs or cats that have white stripes down their back and were doused in black paint).

-Speaking of Tiny Toon, how about Elmyra?
-One may think she certainly qualifies, though in a zoophiliac version of the trope.
+One may think Elmyra qualifies, though in a zoophiliac version of the trope.

 Incidentally, those shorts that show how much of a spitfire an interested Penelope can be suggest that Pepe's scent is literally the only thing driving her away; sad, then, that Pepe is intimidated by assertive women and rapidly loses interest as soon as one or both of them does something to take his smell out of the equation.